Lepiloff/cannagent/README.md

 ## 🎯 Ready to Use!

-**Quick start:** `make start` and begin making API calls to get multilingual strain recommendations with terpenes.
+**Quick start:** `make start` and begin making API calls with Streamlined RAG v4.0 - simplified, faster, and more accurate.

+**New Features:**
+- Ask about specific strains: "do you have info about Northern Lights?" → Returns only that strain
+- Better medical queries: High CBD queries now include Harlequin (9% CBD)
+- Smarter intent detection: Greetings don't trigger unnecessary searches

 **Integration:** Configure your cannamente domain and start receiving clickable strain links with complete terpene information.

 **Documentation:** All endpoints documented with examples above.
+Check STREAMLINED_RAG_ARCHITECTURE.md for technical details.

 **Support:** Check logs with `make logs` or status with `make status`.

-**Community:** This is a modern, production-ready AI strain recommendation system with multilingual support, terpenes integration, and hybrid search capabilities. 🌿
+**Community:** This is a modern, production-ready AI strain recommendation system with Streamlined RAG v4.0, multilingual support, and intelligent query processing. 🌿